 Speed Benchmarks by Skill Level: Where You Actually Stand

 The internet is full of speed charts that lump all paddle boards together.
 Touring boards, racing boards, inflatables, epoxy layups.
 They’re not interchangeable.
-The benchmarks below are calibrated for inflatable SUPs specifically, drawing from community GPS data, published speed tests from ISLE and SUPboarder Magazine, and my own tracked sessions on a 14×28 inflatable race board.
+The benchmarks below are calibrated for inflatable SUPs specifically, drawing on published speed tests from ISLE and SUPboarder Magazine, race results from the 2024 ICF SUP World Championships for the top tier, and my own tracked sessions on a 14×28 touring inflatable I race on.

 Here’s the part most speed charts skip: context.
 A “fitness paddler” averaging 4.0 mph on an all-around inflatable is performing at a fundamentally different level than someone hitting 4.0 on a 14-foot carbon race board.
 The inflatable paddler is overcoming more drag, more flex, and more wind resistance.
 If that’s your number, own it.